hytechclub/cs-101/UserInput/UserInputRecap.md

 In this example, we choose to store the string as the value of the variable `userResponse`.

-If we want to store the data returned as a variable who's datatype is not a string, then we need to convert it the desired datatype, using `Convert.To`...
+If we want to store the data returned as a variable who's datatype is not a string, then we need to convert it the desired datatype, using `Convert.To`.

 Here are some examples: